Alfred Wells (architect)

+Early life and education

 Alfred was born at Marryatville, Adelaide, a son of Percy Wells and his wife Caroline (1831–1901).
 He was educated at Thomas Caterer's school in Norwood.

 In 1871 the family returned to England aboard the Yatala, which was wrecked off the coast of France en route, but without loss of life.
 He undertook further schooling in Surrey, then studied architecture in London, returning to Adelaide in 1879.

+Career

-He soon found employment with the Engineer-in-Chief's Department under H. C. Mais.
-He worked for a time with Edmund Wright before returning to the Architect-in-Chief's Department under E. J. Woods, then with Ernest Bayer and Latham A. Withall.
+Wells soon found employment with the Engineer-in-Chief's Department under H. C. Mais.
+He worked for a time with Edmund Wright before returning to the Architect-in-Chief's Department under E. J. Woods, then with Ernest H. Bayer and Latham A. Withall.

 In 1885 Bayer left the partnership and Wells took his place.
 Withall and Wells were in 1885 responsible for two of Adelaide's outstanding structures: the Adelaide Arcade and the Jubilee Exhibition Building (demolished c.
 1965), both of which sported ornamental domes.

-In 1888 Withall and his family left for Britain, never to return, and Wells ran the business alone, designing for the Adelaide Children's Hospital (now Women's and Children's Hospital) two structures which still stand: the Allen Campbell Building and the Angas Building.
-Other high-profile buildings for which he was responsible were the original single-storey building for the Adelaide Electric Supply Company in 1901 (now Tandanya National Aboriginal Cultural Institute) on the corner of Grenfell Street and East Terrace, the Brookman Building on Grenfell Street, Norwood Town Hall, Thebarton Town Hall, and the South Australian Hotel on North Terrace.
+In 1888 Withall and his family left for Britain, never to return, and Wells ran the business alone, designing for the Adelaide Children's Hospital (now Women's and Children's Hospital) two structures which still stand: the heritage-listed Allan Campbell and the Angas Buildings.

+In 1897 he was commissioned to design St Columba's Anglican Church on Napier Road (now Cross Rd) in Hawthorn, which he did in a neo-Gothic style.
+The church was built in 1898.

+Other high-profile buildings for which he was responsible were: